soda-inria/sklearn-numba-dpex/README.md

 liking)

 An additional command is currently required to work around missing Intel CPU OpenCL runtime activation.
-To resolve it, one needs to set environement variables for the newly created environement:
+To resolve it, one needs to set environment variables for the newly created environment:

 ```bash
 conda env config vars set \